Carbohydrate1001/Carbohydrate1001/README.md

 - making something by hand,
 - learning about astronomy and the universe,
+- photographing landscapes and collecting quiet moments in the natural world,
 - spending time with cats, dogs, and other animals,
 - building small games or side projects,
 - or looking for a quiet campfire and a perfectly toasted marshmallow.